This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 log:outputStringAs a goal, this builtin simply checks that the terms are sufficiently bound/usable and then succeeds.
 The actual “printing” behavior is handled by the CLI:

---strings / -r, the CLI collects all log:outputString triples from the saturated closure.This is treated as a constraint builtin (it shouldn’t drive search; it should merely validate that strings exist once other reasoning has produced them).
+--strings / -r, the CLI collects all log:outputString triples from the saturated closure.This is a pure test/side-effect marker (it shouldn’t drive search; it should merely validate that strings exist once other reasoning has produced them).
+In forward rules Eyeling may defer it if it is reached before the terms are usable.

 Casts each element to a string and concatenates.